-The US Open tennis tournament is sure to stir up plenty of drama once again this year.
+The US Open tennis tournament is primed to stir up plenty of drama once again this year.

 The big players are all expected to return to New York for the action in a bid to topple last year’s champions Novak Djokovic and Naomi Osaka.